thomasWeise/website/README.md

 file types.
 If the compressed results are at least 50 bytes smaller than the original, it will preserve the compressed versions so that they can be served.
 For all resources where this fails, the above rules will simply serve the uncompressed version.

+## 6. Problems

+The `build` folder in the `website` directory will be synchronized with the changes in the `html` folder.
+Files no longer required will be deleted automatically, with the following
+exceptions:

+- `*.gif.gz`
+- `*.jpg.gz`
+- `*.pdf.gz`
+- `*.png.gz`
+- `*.txt.gz`

+## 7. License
+This project is licensed under the GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007 *with the following exceptions*:

+- The file tools/websiteBuilder/src/main/resources/thomasWeise/websiteBuilder/compressor/gz99.sh is a slightly modified version of the script [gz99](https://github.com/gmatht/joshell/blob/master/scripts/gz99) created by [gmatht](https://github.com/gmatht) that I discovered at [superuser.com](http://superuser.com/questions/514260).
+The copyright for this script should thus be attribute to [gmatht](https://github.com/gmatht).